Word painting: In popular music

 In Follies, Stephen Sondheim's first time composing the words and music together, the number "Who's That Woman?" contains the line "Who's been riding for a fall?" followed by a downward glissando and bass bump, and then the line "Who is she who plays the clown?" followed by mocking saxophone wobbles.

 At the beginning of the first chorus in Luis Fonsi's "Despacito", the music is slowed down when the word "despacito'"(slowly) is performed.

 In Secret Garden's "You Raise Me Up", the words "you raise me up" are sung in a rising scale at the beginning of the chorus.

 Queen use word painting in many of their songs (in particular, those written by lead singer Freddie Mercury).
 In "Somebody to Love", each time the word "Lord" occurs, it is sung as the highest note at the end of an ascending passage.
 In the same piece, the lyrics "I've got no rhythm; I just keep losing my beat" fall on off beats to create the impression that he is out of time.

 Queen also uses word painting through music recording technology in their song "Killer Queen" where a flanger effect is placed on the vocals during the word "laser-beam" in bar 17.

+In Talking Heads' song "Animals" off their well-known album Fear of Music, the lyrics include "animals let you down, down, down down" and "they're never there when you call them down, down, down," with each "down" being lower the last in both cases.